greg-raven/Impeachment-Chronicles/_posts/2022-04-30-durham-unmasks-alliance-between-media-democrat-dirt-diggers-that-triggered-false-russia-story.md

 The most recent Durham filing lays out several contacts Fusion GPS and the Clinton team had with news media, including The New York Times, ABC News and Slate magazine.

-The first media contact noted by Durham dates to May 2016, well before the Steele dossier was crafted or the FBI contacted.
+The first media contact noted by Durham dates to May 2016, well before [the Steele Dossier]({% post_url 2016-06-20-the-steele-dossier %}) was crafted or the FBI contacted.

 “On May 14, 2016, a Fusion GPS employee emailed a Slate reporter who would publish an article about the Russian Bank-1 allegations several months later,” the court fling noted.
 “In the exchange and subsequent emails, the employee shared portions of research that Fusion GPS was conducting regarding a Trump advisor.”